Find out the basic rules of VAT, how they apply to clubs and associations, and how to treat VAT on subscriptions and other payments.

 You must also treat fees for life membership in the same way as your annual subscriptions, unless you supply life members with additional benefits not available to ordinary members.

 5.7 How to treat a charge to be placed on a waiting list for membership

-- it is deducted from the new member’s first subscription or entrance fee and the subscription or fee itself will qualify for exemption
+- deducted from the new member’s first subscription or entrance fee and the subscription or fee itself will qualify for exemption

-- it is refundable in the event that the candidate fails to become a member for any reason, including voluntary withdrawal
+- refundable in the event that the candidate fails to become a member for any reason, including voluntary withdrawal

 In all other circumstances the fee is consideration for the right to be on the waiting list and is standard-rated.